daavsnts/fitness-tracker-svelte/README.md

 | |-pages/      # Add your pages here
 | | |-*same structure as components*
 | |
-| |-policies/   # Add route policies here
+| |-policies/   # Add route policies here.
+You can use in other places too.
-| |-stores/     # Add custom stores or globally initialized stores here
+| |-stores/     # Add globally initialized stores here
 | |-stories/    # Add any dangling documentation here as *.mdx here
 | |-styles/     # All globally available *.css or *.scss files should be put here
 | |-types/      # Useful type definitions or type templates should be put here